jorisvandenbossche/course-python-data/notebooks/case2_observations_analysis.md

 - `isin` is useful to select from within a list of elements.
 - `groupby` AND `resample` need to be combined.
 We do want to change the time-interval to represent data as a function of time (`resample`) and we want to do this _for each name/species_ (`groupby`).
 The order matters!
-- `unstack` is a Pandas function a bit similar to `pivot` we did not mentioned during this course.
+- `unstack` is a Pandas function a bit similar to `pivot`.
 Check the [unstack documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.unstack.html) as it might be helpful for this exercise.

 </details>